 During winter, they migrate to more southerly areas, with breeding birds moving to the southernmost USA, Mexico, and Central America.

-This hawk has a distinctive white rump patch that is visible during flight, making it easy to spot.
+This hawk has a distinctive white rump patch visible during flight, making it easy to spot.

 It is known for its unique hunting behavior, as it searches for prey by flying low over fields and marshes, using its incredible hearing to detect prey beneath the surface.